-The School's investment in capital assets for its governmental activities as of June 30, 2018, amounts to \$1,040,347 (net of accumulated depreciation).
-This investment in capital assets includes improvements other than buildings, buildings and fixed equipment, furniture, fixtures, and equipment, motor vehicles, computer software, information technology equipment, and audio visual equipment.
+The School's investment in capital assets for its governmental activities as of June 30, 2022, amounts to \$3,046,619 (net of accumulated depreciation/amortization).
+This investment in capital assets includes a leased asset - building, improvements other than buildings, buildings and fixed equipment, furniture, fixtures, and equipment, vehicles, computer software, IT equipment, and audio- visual materials.
 Additional information regarding the School's capital assets is presented in a subsequent note to the financial statements.